 Independent living is usually accessed privately and based on local housing and hospitality market rates.
 For people seeking supportive housing, publicly subsidized options are available for low-income seniors by applying through BC Housing’s Seniors Supportive Housing Program.
 Unfortunately, the need through this program is much greater than the number of available subsidized housing units, and wait times can vary.

 Independent Living is usually accessed privately and based on local housing and hospitality market rates.
-The approximate range for independent living is $2,500-$7,000 a month, which varies by the size of unit (ranging from studio apartments to three-bedroom suites) and region of the province.
+The approximate price range for independent living is $2,500–$7,000 a month, which varies by the size of unit (ranging from studio apartments to three-bedroom suites) and region of the province.
 Some services may cost extra.

 Publicly subsidized housing options are available for low-income seniors by applying through BC Housing’s Seniors Supportive Housing Program, with tenants generally paying 50 per cent of their gross income as rent or a fixed amount in some cases.
 Wait times for this program can vary and it’s difficult to predict when a suitable unit will become available.